-- Open to undergraduate students who plan to participate in a Creighton-approved, credit-bearing study abroad program or virtual global program
+- Open to undergraduate students who plan to participate in a Creighton-approved, credit-bearing study abroad program during the summer, semester, or academic year

 - Students must be applying for their first college study abroad program

-- Preference given to students in the Student Support Services (SSS) program
+- Preference is given to students who are underrepresented in study abroad and to those who are part of Creighton's Student Support Services (SSS) program

 Dominican Republic Scholarship

-- Open to undergraduate, graduate, or professional students who have applied to participate in a short-term ILAC program
+- Open to undergraduate, graduate, or professional students who have been accepted to participate in either:

 - APPLY HERE